ricardostb/digital-image-processing/README.md

 Bloom using Gaussian blur and box blur.

 ### Rice Counting
-Estimates rice quantity, image pre-processing, segmentation and rice size estimate.estimativa
+Does image pre-processing, segmentation, rice size and quantity estimate.